VERIFIED

 Transcendentalism was a philosophical and literary movement.
 It flourished in New England during the 1820s and 1830s.
 Thinkers like Emerson, Henry David Thoreau, and Margaret Fuller led this charge.
 They reacted against the rigid intellectualism of the Enlightenment.
 They also questioned the strict doctrines of established religions like Unitarianism.
 Source

 At its core, the movement championed intuition over empirical evidence.
 It valued individual experience above external authority.
 Transcendentalists believed that people and nature were inherently good.
 Consequently, they argued that society and its institutions corrupted the purity of the individual.
 They sought a more personal, spiritual, and authentic way of living.
 This philosophy encouraged people to look inward for truth and guidance.
-It was a radical call for self-discovery and independence.
+It was a radical call for self-discovery and independence, embodying the very principle that “if the single man plant himself indomitably on his instincts, and there quote origin” emerges from their core beliefs.

 The Core Beliefs of Transcendentalism

-To grasp Emerson’s quote, we must first understand the pillars of Transcendentalist thought.
+To grasp Emerson’s understanding of “if the single man plant himself indomitably on his instincts, and there quote origin,” we must first understand the pillars of Transcendentalist thought.
 These ideas provided a framework for a new kind of American individualism.
 They focused on personal freedom, spiritual insight, and a deep connection with the natural world.

 The Divinity of the Individual and Nature